ohbm/OpenScienceRoom2019/README.md

 * Tue 17:00: [Theory in Network Neuroscience](/../../issues/11)
 * Wed 16:15: [Multi-Echo fMRI not-SIG Meeting](/../../issues/38)

+## Open Science, Open Discussion
+#### Thursday 13:45-14:45
+We want to have a discussion about the greatest challenges to practicing Open Science.
+What are your biggest roadblocks and hurdles?
+We would like to hear from you in an interactive discussion.
+We would especially like to hear from early career researchers and newcomers to open science to inform our plans for further training opportunities and activities.

 ## License
 All material in this repository is CC-BY licensed unless explicitly stated otherwise.